make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [thewolf-oz](https://github.com/thewolf-oz) for assisting with support for Arlec 12-speed tower fans, 6-speed floor fans and 19-speed wall fans, and contributing support for Arlec/Deta dimming lightbulbs and two Arlec panel heaters.
 - [dhuddle](https://github.com/dhuddle) for assisting with support for Chanfok ceiling fan with light, Inkbird BBQ thermometer, Lepro lights (variant of RGBCW light without timer) and Yieryi pH meter.
 - [theshop35](https://github.com/theshop35) for assisting with support for CC curtains.
-- [blakadder](https://github.com/blakadder) for assisting with support for Ultonic K10 air fryer.
+- [blakadder](https://github.com/blakadder) for contributing support for Ultonic K10 air fryer and documentation improvements.
 - [szupi-ipuzs](https://github.com/szupi-ipuzs) for contributing support for desk lamps (Setti+ SL601), Loratap relays, Brennenstuhl WFD3050P motion spotlights.
 - [MackoMici](https://github.com/MackoMici) for contributing support for GX aroma diffuser, which was merged with the YYM config.
 - [Die-Meester](https://github.com/Die-Meester) for contributing support for CBI Astute smart switches.